 However, sometimes the Department of Defense will need access to research and development projects or prototypes from commercial services, along with more flexibility than the traditional FAR acquisition model allows—even if there is an amendment.
 This is where OTA steps in.

+So, what is an OTA in government contracting and how does it help alleviate the bureaucratic hurdles that can delay the traditional process?
 An Other Transaction Authority (OTA) is a vehicle that federal agencies, specifically the DoD, can use to expedite and simplify access to important technology that they need faster than typical FAR protocol allows.
+These vehicles were first authorized in 1958 alongside the creation of NASA, but became available to DoD in 1989.
 OTAs were also created to give the DoD the flexibility to adapt to and incorporate business practices that reflect the current commercial industry standards and best practices that those standards change.
 In 2016, the National Defense Authorization Act (NDAA) gave the DoD the authority to award OTAs for research, prototype, and production purposes.

 As they are not based in FAR, OTAs do not follow the standard format or guidelines expected of contracts that fall within FAR.
 They also often do not include the many terms and conditions that FAR contracts or Department of Defense Grant and Agreement Regulations (DoDGARs) have.
 This flexibility makes them that much more appealing for non-traditional contractors to do work for the government.

-While there are fewer guidelines when using an OTA, they do still have some restrictions.
+While there are fewer guidelines when using an OTA, compared to the complicated traditional contract process, OTAs do still have some restrictions.

 Typically, the awardee must be a non-traditional defense contractor, which is a pretty broad start: that includes any commercial or academic institution.
 On top of that, a non-traditional contractor is defined as an entity not currently performing, and having not performed for at least one year prior to an OTA solicitation, either as: